schafeld/react-crud-exercise/README.md

 - [ ] Refactor / restructure code
 - [ ] Implement a proper, consistent UI design
 - [ ] Add Figma design?
+- [ ] Maybe change displayName behavior in Firebase auth to match Firestore displayName, see [Developer notes](#developer-notes) below.
 - Additional features:
   -- [ ] Add a "protected content" wrapper component for page content exclusive to logged-in users

 Actual refactoring suggestions:

 - [ ] Profile could be refactored to only rely on the ProtectedRoute component for authentication.
 The inline authentication check could be removed.

+_Developer notes_

+The displayName is read from the Firestore users collection.
+When it was changed it will _not_ be the same as the Firebase auth displayName.
+The Firebase auth displayName is not updated when the Firestore user is updated.
+I don't want to change this behavior, while testing the app.
+I want to keep the Firebase auth displayName as it is.
+Maybe I will change this behavior when the app is ready for production.

 ## License